prometheusresearch/rios/docs/source/web_form_specification.rst

 property name serves as a reference to a variable that will be supplied to the Form rendering engine from an external source.
 These variables can be used in any event logic, and can be substituted into the text of any element that renders text.
+The keys to this object must be in the form of an `Identifier`_.
-The values in this object are in the form of a `Parameter Object`_.
+The values in this object must be in the form of a `Parameter Object`_.

-This identifier is a string that adheres to the following restrictions:

-* Consists of two or more of the following characters

-  * Lowercase latin alphabetic characters ("a" through "z"; Unicode 0061 through 007A)
-  * Uppercase latin alphabetic characters ("A" through "Z"; Unicode 0041 through 005A)
-  * Underscore characters ("_"; Unicode 005F)

-* The first character is a lowercase or uppercase latin alphabetic character.
-* The last character is not an underscore.

 Parameter Object